kowshikrajd/HR-Analytics/README.md

-# HR-Analytics-Data
-This is a classification problem
-This dataset contains data about the attributes of the employees like their role,years in the company etc.
-Using these features, we classify if the employee will be attrited or not
+# Analysis of HR Analytics Data
+A classification problem used to determine whether an employee will be atrrited or not using their atrributes such as role, number of years in the company etc.